Typesafe Function Overloading in TypeScript

 }

-The stumbling block here is that in the presence of generic types, the evaluation of conditional types is deferred until the generic value is resolved.
-The conditional return type of getValueImplementation will only be evaluated when the function is called.
+The stumbling block here is in the presence of generic types.
+As of today, evaluation of conditional types is deferred until the generic value is resolved, which only happens when the function is called.
+The conditional return type of getValueImplementation will only be evaluated when the function is called and not when the function body is being implemented.

 In TypeScript you cannot evaluate a conditional type level function like PrimitiveMap if you give it a generic argument because of this fact.
 A simple illustration of this limitation can be seen below.
 Despite the fact that T has a constraint that it extends string, the conditional type remains unevaluated within the body of the function tan because T is a generic type.